 Be careful when wearing scarves – it’s very easy to catch an earring or necklace chain in the weave when you’re putting them on or taking them off.
 I’ve lost lots of earrings that way.
 Similarly, it’s a good idea to take off your jewellery before undressing, to avoid snagging chains and earring wires.

-If you are unsure about how best to care for your piece of Harvest Moon jewellery, use the contact form to get in touch, and I’ll do what I can to help.
+If you are unsure about how best to care for your piece of Bilberry and Birch jewellery, use the contact form to get in touch, and I’ll do what I can to help.

 Most importantly, enjoy wearing your jewellery!